 Options used in the command line

-Each option has both a full and a short name.
-You can input either name of the desired option into Command Prompt.
+Each option has both a full name and a short name.
+Instead of editing the file, you can specify the desired option directly in the Command Prompt.

 AffectedFileReadOnly affectedfile Remove the read-only attribute from the affected files